dmerand/dlm-dot-bin/README.md

 Note that these files have only been tested on my machine: Macbook Pro running OSX 10.7 as of 2012.05.01 20:47:45.
 Use at your own risk - I'd recommend knowing a bit about BASH scripting.
 [This](http://tldp.org/LDP/abs/html/) is a fantastic guide.

+Also note: many/most of these scripts assume that they're located in `$HOME/.bin/`, and that `$HOME/.bin` is in your path.

 License
 -------